detailyang/welcome/archive/create-aleo-app/02_create_aleo_app_full.md

 ## 1. Installation

-- Install [Aleo's transaction cannon](https://github.com/AleoHQ/tx-cannon), which will help you deploy, execute, and stress test your Leo programs.
+- Install [leo](https://github.com/ProvableHQ/leo), which will let you deploy and execute your program.
 - Install [snarkOS](https://github.com/AleoHQ/snarkOS), which will spin up a live devnet either locally or on AWS.
 - Install [tmux](https://formulae.brew.sh/formula/tmux), because the devnet dashboard uses this.
 - Run these commands to set up your React App and install Leo, our statically-typed programming language built for writing private applications: